modrinth/docs/docs/modpacks/playing_modpacks.md

 Click "Continue" and drag the modpack file into BakaXL.

-### MultiMC and PolyMC
+### MultiMC

-MultiMC and PolyMC are both launchers focused on efficiently managing multiple separate instances, with the latter being a fork of the former.
-The installation instructions for each are identical.
+MultiMC is a launcher focused on efficiently managing multiple separate instances.

 Modrinth packs can be installed using the "Add instance" button and clicking "Modrinth" on the left.
 It's as easy as selecting the one you want, and pressing "OK".